A quick guide to German elections – DW – 12/27/2024

 Objections must be made in writing to the election review commission with the Bundestag in Berlin within two months of election day.

 The commission needs about a year to process all appeals.
-Less than four percent of those cases reached the Constitutional Court.
+Less than 4% of those cases reached the Constitutional Court.
 A German national vote has never been declared invalid.

 Under normal circumstances, elections happen again four years later, and then it's back to square one.